rinat-lucky/rinat-lucky/README.md

 # Hi there 👋 My name is Rinat Kamalitdinov!
 ## I'm junior frontend-developer from Yekaterinburg, Russia.

-🌱 I’m currently learning JS, React
+I’m currently learning JavaScript and React

 <!--